gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-launchpad.md

 <img src="/wp-content/uploads/gkc-focus-view-9-12.gif" class="img-bordered img-responsive center">

-From the Focus View, you can take action quickly on items such as:
+From the Launchpad, you can take action quickly on items such as:
 - Merge pull request
 - Close pull request
 - Update issue status